-SCHOOL NATURAL SCIENCES
+SCHOOL NATURAL S NATURAL SCIENCES

-ACADEMIC UNIT CHEMISTRY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE XA 434 SEMESTER 4th COURSE TITLE PHYSICAL C HEMISTRY-3 INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for t CREDITS Lectures 3 10 Seminars 1 Laboratory work 4 Add rows if necessary.
+ACADEMIC UNIT CHEMISTRY

+LEVEL OF STUDIES UNDERGRA DUATE

+COURSE CODE XA 434 SEMESTER 4 th

+COURSE TITLE PHYSICAL C HEMISTRY-3

+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING CRI HOURS CREDITS

+Lectures 3 10

+Seminars 1

+Laboratory work 4

+Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE Field of Science and Skills Development general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: Typically, there are not prerequisite course.
-Essentially, the students should possess knowledge provided through the previously taught theoretical course "Physical Chemistry - 1" LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
+COURSE TYPE Field of Science and Skills Development

+general background, special background, specialised general knowledge, skills development

+PREREQUISITE COURSES: Typically, there are not prerequisite course.

+Essentially, the students should possess knowledge provided through the previously taught theoretical course ''Physical Chemistry - 1''

+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
 Teaching may be however performed in English in case foreign students attend the course.

-IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

+COURSE WEBSITE (URL)